Bensonson/LiveND/README.md

-# LiveND: Long-exposure tool based on stacking
+# LiveND: Digital ND Filter Based on Stacking Sequential Pictures

 I love minimalist landscapes but want to skip the filters, especially when I can just use computational photography to emulate instead.
 OM System's LiveND feature only supports up to ND64 on my OM-3.
 While Photoshop can handle stacking, as a hobbyist, I find it too bloated and the learning curve too steep.
 So I vibe-coded this project to do the stacking for me.